 The research proposal will not form part of the final assessment.
-However, if you do not submit a research proposal we will not allow you to carry out the Research project.
+However, if you do not submit a research proposal we will not allow you to submit the Research project.

-Students taking the research project will be required to take an oral examination conducted either face-to-face or by Skype or telephone in November/December; there is no requirement to come to London.
+Students registered on the Research project will be required to take an oral examination conducted either face-to-face or by Skype or telephone in November/December; there is no requirement to come to London.

-The following dates apply to the research project:
+The following dates apply to the Research project:

-- By 30 September in the year prior to undertaking the research project a student is required to submit to the Programme Director for approval, a research outline of approximately 800 words in length. - By 1 December in the year prior to undertaking the Research Project a student will be advised of the outcome of their research outline.
-If the Programme Director approves the outline, then the student may then register and prepare a detailed research proposal (1500 words).
-If the proposal is not approved, the Programme Director will offer guidance as to how to revise it accordingly for approval. - By 2 January a student must submit their research proposal for review by the Programme Director and an appropriate subject expert.

-- By 31 January once the proposal has been approved, a supervisor will be selected.
-In all cases, there will be an RVC supervisor and an attempt will be made to identify and obtain guidance from a local university or research institute. - Between February and August a student will be expected to conduct their research. - During May the supervisor will conduct a mid-term assessment of a student's progress.
-A student will be expected to write up their research in the form of a literature review and a scientific report for publication. - By 31 October the completed research paper must be submitted electronically by this date and sent post or courier to the Distance Learning Office at the Royal Veterinary College with a postmark no later than this date.
+- By 30 September in the year prior to undertaking the Research project you are required to submit to the Programme Director for approval, a research outline of approximately 800 words in length. - By 1 December in the year prior to undertaking the Research project you will be advised of the outcome of your research outline.
+If the Programme Director approves the outline, you may then register and prepare a detailed research proposal (1500 words).
+If the proposal is not approved, the Programme Director will offer guidance as to how to revise it for approval. - By 2 January you must submit your research proposal for review by the Programme Director and an appropriate subject expert. - By 31 January once the proposal has been approved, an RVC supervisor will be selected.
+Between February and August you will be expected to conduct your research. - During May the supervisor will conduct a mid-term assessment of your progress.
+You will be expected to write up your research in the form of a literature review and a scientific report for publication. - By 31 October the completed research paper must be submitted electronically to the Distance Learning Office at the Royal Veterinary College.
 A paper sent after the deadline will not normally be considered.
-An extension to the research project will be at the discretion of the Programme Director.
+An extension to the Research project will be at the discretion of the Programme Director.